nhoussay/groom/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

-Binary:              /usr/bin/pivxd
+Binary:              /usr/bin/groomd
 Configuration file:  /etc/groom/groom.conf
-Data directory:      /var/lib/pivxd
+Data directory:      /var/lib/groomd
-PID file:            `/var/run/pivxd/pivxd.pid` (OpenRC and Upstart) or `/run/pivxd/pivxd.pid` (systemd) Lock file:           `/var/lock/subsys/pivxd` (CentOS)
+PID file:            `/var/run/groomd/groomd.pid` (OpenRC and Upstart) or `/run/groomd/groomd.pid` (systemd) Lock file:           `/var/lock/subsys/groomd` (CentOS)

 The configuration file, PID directory (if applicable) and data directory should all be owned by the groom user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the groom user and group.
-Access to groom-cli and other pivxd rpc clients can then be controlled by group membership.
+Access to groom-cli and other groomd rpc clients can then be controlled by group membership.

 NOTE: When using the systemd .service file, the creation of the aforementioned